sseering/book/en/loading_data.md

 ## Opening URLs

 In addition to loading files from your filesystem, you can also give the `open` command a URL.
-This will fetch the contents of the URL from the internet and return it to you.
+This will fetch the contents of the URL from the internet and return it to you:

 ```
 > open https://www.jonathanturner.org/feed.xml